State of Rhode Island

 Department of Health

-Pregnant women may develop gestational diabetes if their blood sugar levels (glucose) are too high.
-The condition affects the mother’s ability to use the hormone insulin; without enough insulin, blood sugar levels will continue to rise and your baby may be too large, making delivery dangerous for both of you.
-Gestational diabetes can put your baby at risk for diabetes, birth defects, and obesity in the future. more
+Pregnant women may develop gestational diabetes if their blood sugar (glucose) levels are too high.
+The condition affects the mother's ability to use the hormone insulin.
+Without enough insulin, blood sugar levels remain high and baby may become large for gestational age, which can present challenges for delivery.
+Gestational diabetes can put a baby at risk for diabetes, birth defects, and obesity in the future.
+MORE

-The following factors put you at risk of developing gestational diabetes while you are pregnant, and also increase your risk of getting pre-diabetes or Type 2 diabetes after you’ve had gestational diabetes.
+The following factors increase risk of developing gestational diabetes while pregnant.
+These risk factors will also increase risk for prediabetes or Type 2 diabetes after having gestational diabetes.

-If you already have diabetes and are thinking about having a baby, work closely with your health care provider to get your blood glucose level in the normal range before you get pregnant.
+If you have already been diagnosed with diabetes and are thinking about having a baby, work closely with your health care provider to get your blood glucose level in the normal range before you get pregnant.
 If you are diagnosed with gestational diabetes you should: